News & Insight

 Longer-term, we see Covid-19 having two major changes on the sports sponsorship landscape.

-With spend on marketing one area to be pulled back during downturns – unfairly in our view and unjustified based on data analysis – the pandemic will see the types of companies who invest in sports change.
+With spend on marketing one area to be pulled back during downturns – unfairly in our view and unjustified based on data analysis – the pandemic will see the types of companies who invest in sport change.

 But more fundamentally, as a result of Covid-19 sports sponsorship’s transition to being a digital business will be accelerated – digital assets finally becoming the most valuable part of a sponsorship package, rather than an add-on thrown in with little thought as to the value they deliver.